 Some folks at the Albany Symphony Orchestra at least wait for the final note before they rush off.
 Likewise, moviegoers depart when the credits come up, even when a bit of the movie is still going on, such as in Hope Springs and Bernie.

 I was at a conference at the end of April, and two guys were talking through the introduction of the speaker, and even when the speaker began.
 Exasperated, I turned around, said nothing since that would have been likewise disruptive, but gave that universal palms-up symbol for, “Will you please shut up?”

-The slow food movement>was designed so that people could ENJOY eating more, by eschewing fast food, processed product cooked in the microwave, and the like.
-Not only is it healthier, it’s more enjoyable to be part of the process.
+The slow food movement>was designed so that people could ENJOY eating more, by eschewing fast food, processed products cooked in the microwave, and the like.
+Not only is it healthier, but it’s also more enjoyable to be part of the process.